Why Your Agency Needs A Client Portal

 It’s so powerful we’ve had agencies switch from custom-built client dashboards to SPP, even after having spent $80k in development costs.

-In this article, we’ll discuss our client portal and all that it offers to busy business owners and customers.
+In this article, we’ll discuss why you need a client portal and all that this software offers to busy business owners and customers.

-What are the features of a client portal?
+What are the features & benefits of a client portal?

-A client portal should make your agency look good and provide a great user experience for your clients.
+Let’s discuss dive into the expected customer portal functionality and what kind of benefits such a tool has.
+The main idea of a client portal is that it should make your agency look good and provide a great user experience for your clients.
 It should also save you time by automating manual tasks and giving you more control over your workflow.
 Here are some specific features to look for.

 Another important feature of a client portal is the ability to manage users.
 This includes the ability to add and remove users, as well as set permissions so that only certain users have access to certain information or tools.

 A customer portal needs to feature user account creation and management.
 Users need to be able to log in to see data and updates related to their account.
 If an agency is handling multiple projects for a client, the customer should only be able to see their specific project.
 This feature is important for data security and making sure that the customer experience is positive.

 Related: why you need a secure client portal